Swap-20/Bank-Management-System/README.md

 ## 🌟 Future Improvements

-- 🔒 Add password encryption using hashing (e.g., SHA256)
+- 🔒 Add password encryption using hashing
 - 🧠 Implement login system with multiple user support
-- 🌐 Use a database (e.g., SQLite) instead of plain text
+- 🌐 Use a database instead of plain text
-- ✨ Replace console with GUI (e.g., using Qt or SFML)
+- ✨ Replace console with GUI
 - 🛡️ Add input validation and exception handling

 ---